mattw59/unfound/README.md

 - [ ] queue up actions
 - [ ] allow queued actions to be canceled

+- [X] display a stats summary across the top of the screen
+- [X] limit the number of active transitions by the number of workers
+- [X] Define the game's beginning state in a JSON array, which is copied into local storage on first load
+- [X] keep the game state in local storage so we can refresh the game upon logging back in
 - [X] Define allowable transitions in a JSON array
 - [X] Define the allowable tile states in a JSON array
 - [X] initial brainstorming and task outline for development